ssurgents/ssurgents.github.io/README.md

 ## Notice regarding new Sonolus version

-If you see a message saying that the engine is not compatible, you probably installed/updated to version 0.7.x of the Sonolus app.
+If you see a message saying that the engine is not compatible, you probably installed/updated to version 0.7.x or 0.8.x of the Sonolus app.
 The engine currently needs version 0.6.x to work.
 If you mainly play ssurgents, please hold off from updating for now, or see the [How to play](#how-to-play) section for the v0.6.x download link.

-Work on a new v0.7.x compatible engine is still in progress, and updates will be posted here.
+Work on a new v0.8.x compatible engine is still in progress, and updates will be posted here.

 -----